Ronaldvk90/bakruis/README.md

 Edit the compose file to suit you.
 You can set your timezone there.
 Needed for the audio timing in the pulse container.

+* Please note!
+The Timezone in the container **MUST** correspond with the timezone of the host.
+Or else there will be glitches and stuttering all over the place. *

 for shairport-sync, you need the supplied shairport-sync.conf because of the pulse socket.

 In the default.pa of the pulse container, it will output to "hw:0".
 If you have multiple sound devices, and want to output on a different one, just change that line.